 Keep welcome mats on both sides of your home’s exterior doors and shake or sweep them regularly to reduce up to 80% of the dust in your home.

-2. Switch to HEPA Air Filters
+Switch to a Better Air Filter

 Your home’s heating, ventilation, and air conditioning (HVAC) system doesn’t just cycle air.
 It can also clean it by removing dust, pollen, and other allergens, even pet hair.
 Every time your system kicks in, it can help make your house self-cleaning.

 Cheap, disposable filters do nothing to catch tiny allergens, but an HEPA-grade filter will eliminate all of these plus pet dander and smoke particles.
-Change it regularly or buy a washable one and you’ll be cleaning your home’s air
+Change it regularly or buy a washable one and you’ll be cleaning your home’s air several times a day.

 No one likes getting on their hands and knees to deal with toilet odors.
 Scrubbing the bowl isn’t a pleasant task, either.
 Installing deodorizing toilet bowl cleaners will eliminate odors every time you flush.